Web Development Trends in 2021

 Machine Learning and Artificial Intelligence

 An increase in open-source machine learning frameworks such as Google’s own Tensorflow.js which makes it easier to use and develop.
-This harnesses devices such as microphones for speech recognition, webcams for gesture detection for example, image classification, text classification for conversational AI (chatbots) and other sensors much like progressive web applications but with added functionality for machine learning
+This harnesses devices such as microphones for speech recognition, webcams for gesture detection, for example, image classification, text classification for conversational AI (chatbots), and other sensors much like progressive web applications but with added functionality for machine learning

-Dark themed UI / Dark Mode
+Dark-themed UI / Dark Mode

-2019 was the year dark mode was introduced to millions through operating systems such as iOS, MacOS, Windows and Google but this trend doesn’t seem to be going away soon with many websites such as Twitter and YouTube now including this functionality too.
+2019 was the year dark mode was introduced to millions through operating systems such as iOS, macOS, Windows, and Google but this trend doesn’t seem to be going away soon with many websites such as Twitter and YouTube now including this functionality too.

 Typically, websites are now starting to offer 2 versions of their website; the traditional ‘light’ theme with dark text on a light background and the option for a darker theme with lighter text on a dark background.
-The dark/light theme can either be automatically recognised from the operating system settings (if the operating system is selected in dark mode then the website will be presented in dark mode also) or in most cases the setting is manually chosen from the user, so they could decide that they prefer the website in dark mode but their operating system is in light mode.
+The dark/light theme can either be automatically recognised from the operating system settings (if the operating system is selected in dark mode then the website will be presented in dark mode also) or in most cases the setting is manually chosen by the user, so they could decide that they prefer the website in dark mode but their operating system is in light mode.

-The health benefits to offering a darker theme are still up for debate but by having a darker theme it enhances accessibility to people who may be more sensitive to bright screens and it also helps battery/energy with screens where brighter colours consume more energy.
+The health benefits of offering a darker theme are still up for debate but having a darker theme enhances accessibility to people who may be more sensitive to bright screens and it also helps battery/energy with screens where brighter colours consume more energy.
 With the rise of it on operating systems and popular websites the expectation and popularity of giving the user this option is on the increase.

 Websites will start to feel much more application based where pages are seamlessly loaded and will be much faster creating a much more pleasant user experience.
-Dark mode will continue being a popular option for users.
+Dark mode will continue to be a popular option for users.
 Artificial Intelligence and Machine Learning will be able to predict with accuracy the content the user wants and needs.